The most beautiful villages in the Lot Valley

 Luzech is a peninsula which forms one of the most spectacular sites in the Lot Valley.

-The rocky outcrop which forms its backbone, dominated by the Impernal and Pistoule hills, is cut by the narrow isthmus shaped by the river.
+The rocky outcrop which constitutes its backbone, dominated by the hills of the Impernal and de la Pistoule, is cut by the narrow isthmus shaped by the river.

 The lowlands are rounded in the loop of the meander, facing the steep Cévennes of Teulettes.
 On the site of an old canal, which had been dug to avoid going all the way around the meander, we find the central square of the village.